NelsonPython/Driving_Experiment/PublicRadio/AstroPiQuakeTable.md

 Database changed
 ```

 Create the AstroPiQuake table.
-Make sure the columns are arranged in the exact same order of the csv file containing data to be loaded.
-Do not add a primary key
+Make sure the columns in the csv file and the database are arranged in the exact same order.
+Do not add a primary key, yet.

 ```
 create table AstroPiQuake (